Gérson Andreotti

-Gérson Rodrigues Andreotti known as Gérson Andreotti (born 19 October 1953), is a Brazilian professional football coach and former defensive midfielder. is one of the best known former players and current head-coaches/managers in Brazil, having as footballer, acted in clubs as Fluminense FC, Atlético Paranaense, Olaria and América (SP).
+Gérson Rodrigues Andreotti known as Gérson Andreotti (born 19 October 1953), is a Brazilian football coach and former defensive midfielder.
+He is one of the best known former players and current head-coaches/managers in Brazil, having as footballer, acted in clubs as Fluminense FC, Atlético Paranaense, Olaria and América (SP).

-Then exercised the function of coach, initially at Lousano Paulista an assistant-tech Zagallo and Evaristo de Macedo in Flamengo. but after hanging around various clubs in Brazil, but it was in Friburguense, where he won more emphasis for having brought the team almost the Campeonato Brasileiro Série C and the league Copa Rio. had a passage by Macaé, but returned to the club of Nova Friburgo.
+He exercised the function of coach, initially at Lousano Paulista, then as an assistant-tech for Zagallo and Evaristo de Macedo in Flamengo.
+He hanged around various clubs in Brazil, but it was in Friburguense, where he won more emphasis for having almost brought the team to the Campeonato Brasileiro Série C and the league Copa Rio.
+He was once contracted by Macaé in 2013, but eventually returned to the club of Friburguense.